GrossDesignCo/concordance-app-poc/src/data/scripture/genesis/genesis-1/chapter.englishNatural.md

 And God separated between the light, and between the darkness.

 And God called light "Day,"
 and called darkness "Night."

 And evening was,
 And morning was,
-Day one.
+One day.

 And God said, "Let hammered-out-work be in the midst of the waters, and let it be separating between waters and waters."